-- 128 As BSI-PP-0035 defines refinement for selected SARs, these refinements are also claimed in this Security Target. - 129 The main customizing is that the IC Dedicated Software is an operational part of the TOE after delivery, although it is not available to the user. - 130 Regarding application note 22 of BSI-PP-0035, the refinements for all the assurance families have been reviewed for the hierarchically higher-level assurance components selected in this Security Target. - The text of the impacted refinements of BSI-PP-0035 is reproduced in the next sections.
-131 - 132 For reader's ease, an impact summary is provided in Table 9.
+- 137 As BSI-PP-0035 defines refinements for selected SARs, these refinements are also claimed in this Security Target. - The main customizing is that the IC Dedicated Software is an operational part of the TOE after delivery, although it is not available to the user. - Regarding application note 22 of BSI-PP-0035, the refinements for all the assurance families have been reviewed for the hierarchically higher-level assurance components selected in this Security Target, and a refinement on ADV_SPM has been added. - The text of the impacted refinements of BSI-PP-0035 is reproduced in the next sections. - 141 For reader's ease, an impact summary is provided in Table 10.

-Impact of EAL5 selection on BSI-PP-0035 refinements Table 9.
+Table 10.
+Impact of EAL6 selection on BSI-PP-0035 refinements

 Assurance Family BSI-PP-0035 Level ST Level Impact on refinement

 ADO_DEL 1 1 None

 ALC_DVS 2 2 None

 ALC_CMS 4 5 None, refinement is still valid

-ALC_CMC 4 4 None
+ALC_CMC 4 5 None, refinement is still valid

 ADV_ARC 1 1 None

 ADV_FSP 4 5 Presentation style changes, IC Dedicated Software is included

+ADV_IMP 1 2 None, refinement is still valid

+ADV_SPM - 1 New refinement added (see below)

+ATE_COV 2 3 IC Dedicated Software is included

+AGD_OPE 1 1 None

-ADV_IMP 1 1 None
+AGD_PRE 1 1 None

-Assurance BSI-PP-0035 ST Impact on refinement Family Level Level ATE COV 2 2 IC Dedicated Software is included AGD OPE 1 1 None AGD PRE 1 None 1 5 AVA VAN 5 None
+AVA_VAN 5 5 None